 Other Types of Assistance

 Veterans Benefits are available to qualified veterans attending Southwestern Illinois College.
-Benefits vary by program, enrollment hours and the number of dependents.
-For more information, contact the Financial Aid, Veteran Services, & Student Employment Office at your campus.
+Benefits vary by program, enrollment hours, and the number of dependents.
+Therefore, veterans and their dependents should contact the Financial Aid, Veteran Services, & Student Employment Office for more information.

 Workforce Innovation and Opportunity Act (WIOA)

-Financial assistance is available for students in specific vocational programs that have a job layoff or meet income guidelines.
+Financial assistance is available for students in specific vocational programs when they have a job layoff or meet income guidelines.
 Contact your local WIOA Agency for additional information.

 ROTC Transfer Scholarships

-Students transferring to an eligible state university who have been accepted into the ROTC program may apply.
-Southwestern Illinois College is allowed to award three ROTC scholarships per year, and the criteria will vary each year depending on the number of applicants.
-To apply, a nomination letter must be sent by your ROTC sponsor at the state university to the Director of Financial Aid and Student Services at Southwestern Illinois College.
+Students transferring to an eligible state university and also being accepted into the ROTC program may apply.
+Southwestern Illinois College is allowed to award three ROTC scholarships during each year, and the criteria will vary each year depending on the number of applicants.
+When applying, a nomination letter must be sent by your ROTC sponsor at the state university to the Director of Financial Aid, Veteran Services, and Student Employment at Southwestern Illinois College.

 Senior Citizens Tuition Waiver Program

-Senior citizens aged 65 or older with an annual household income of less than (as required by the Senior Citizens & Disabled Persons Property Tax Relief and Pharmaceutical Assistance Act):
+Senior citizens aged 65 or older with both household size and annual income limits determined by the Senior Citizens & Disabled Persons Property Tax Relief and Pharmaceutical Assistance Act):

 Additional eligibility requirements include:

-- Be a resident of Comunity College District 522
+- Firstly, the applicant must be a resident of Community College District 522

 - Complete the admissions requirements for the class that the tuition waiver is requested

-- Enroll in a credit class in which classroom space exists (closed class cards are not issued)
+- Enroll in a credit class in which classroom space exists (e.g. closed class cards are not issued)